paulajbastos/wongames/README.md

-# React Avançado - Landing Page API
+# Won Games API

-This is the API to create the [React Avançado Landing Page](https://paulajbastos-react-avancado-landpage.netlify.app/).
+This is the API to create the Won Games.

 ## Requirements